the illusion of recovery

 Wall Street is preparing for more government spending, lighter regulation, bigger deficits, and accelerating growth under a Trump administration and a Republican-led Congress.

-2023 venture capital
+2023 State of venture capital